Need a Civil Law lawyer in TAS?

 If a person is served with a Notice to Fence or a Notice to Assist in Repairing a Fence that they do not agree with, they have 21 days to object to the proposal.
 The objection must be made in writing and served on the person who served the Notice.
 If an agreement cannot be reached the matter must be resolved through arbitration.

-If a Notice is not formally objected to, the person who served the Notice may recover half the cost of the fence from the adjoining landowner within a period of two years from the date the work was completed, together with interest.
+If a Notice to Fence is not formally objected to, the person who served the Notice may recover half the cost of the fence from the adjoining landowner within a period of two years from the date the work was completed, together with interest.

-If a neighbour fails to pay their contribution after a Notice has been served and the fence completed, they can be sued in court.
+If a neighbour fails to pay their contribution after a Notice to Fence has been served and the fence completed, they can be sued in court.
 The appropriate court to sue in depends on the amount of money that is owed.

 Trees

-A landowner is responsible for the plants and trees on that property This means that they must cut back any overhanging plants and make sure that plants on their land do not cause damage or danger to neighbours.
+A landowner is responsible for the plants and trees on their property This means that they must cut back any overhanging plants and make sure that plants on their land do not cause damage or danger to neighbours.
+If branches from a neighbour’s tree are overhanging a person’s land, the person may cut them back but only as far back as the property line.

-If a neighbourhood dispute about trees or plants arises, the neighbours should try to resolve it informally.
-If this is unsuccessful, one party can serve the other with a formal notice.
-This may be a Branch Removal Notice or a Notice About Land Affected by a Plant.
-A branch removal notice can give the neighbour 30 days to remove the offending plant or branch or it can provide a quote for the removal of the plant by someone else.
+A branch removal notice can give the neighbour 30 days to remove the offending plant or branch, or it can provide a quote for the removal of the plant by someone else.
 A notice about land affected by a plant must state who the land is being affected by the plant and what action you want to be taken.
 It must give the neighbour 14 days to respond.

 If the neighbour does not take action in response to the Notice, you can apply to the Resource Management and Planning Appeal Tribunal.
 The Tribunal will only make an order if you can show that you have made reasonable attempts to resolve the matter directly with the neighbour.